erikvanoosten/metrics-scala/README.md

   </tbody>
 </table>

-Because Akka needs at least Scala 3.1 and Scala 3.1 is not backward compatible with Scala 3.0, there is no build for Scala 3.0.
+(*) Akka needs at least Scala 3.1.
+Also, Scala 3.1 is not backward compatible with Scala 3.0.

-(*) RC versions are only supported until the next version is available.
+Therefore, there is no build for Scala 3.0.
+If you want to use Scala 3.x you will need to use at least Scala 3.1.

 (**) The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.